Pingree Farms is a place where possibilities are being created.

 Each year since, the area of land that is being farmed has grown.
 Honey bees were added along an area to house farm animals which has since become a Certified Petting Zoo.
 Each spring a group of 60+ volunteers joins the Green family, factory workers and neighborhood residents in planting thousands of plants that grow to yield fresh food for the surrounding neighborhood.
 Pingree has also worked with 4-H and the Detroit Public Schools to develop programs for learning about caring for animals, growing food and envisioning a better world.

 In 2015, the Pingree Foundation was granted 501(c)(3) status and officially opened it’s doors.
-Our new farm manager, Holly Glomski joined the Pingree family and began working with the Educational Achievement Authority to create programs for Detroit middle school students.
-She also works with 4-H to create opportunities for city kids to learn animal husbandry, learning about and caring for rabbits, goats, sheep, chickens, turkey, miniature cows, pigs and ponies.
-Some of the kids have gone on to show the animals at the local County Fairs and how won several ribbons.
+We began working with the Educational Achievement Authority to create programs for Detroit middle school students and 4-H to create opportunities for city kids to learn animal husbandry, learning about and caring for rabbits, goats, sheep, chickens, turkey, miniature cows, pigs and ponies.
+Some of the kids have gone on to show the animals at the local County Fairs and have won many ribbons and trophies.

 Pingree Farms continues to grow in many ways and looks forward to working with the people and businesses in the Detroit Metro area to create community and abundance.